Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Decays of the pNGB Scalars

 \subsection{Branching Ratios of $\eta_2^{\pm}$}

-The branching ratios of the singly charged pNGB scalar $\eta_{2}^{\pm}$ are plotted in Figure:\ref{fig:np2}, for the \emph{fermiophobic} scenario (top panel) and the \emph{fermiophilic} scenario (bottom panel).
+The branching ratios of the singly charged pNGB scalar $\eta_{2}^{\pm}$ are plotted in Fig.~\ref{fig:n2p}, for the fermiophobic scenario (top panel) and the fermiophilic scenario (bottom panel).
 The various parameters are the same as before.